Universal trade-off structure between symmetry, irreversibility, and quantum coherence in quantum processes: properties of

 \subsection{Relation between $\delta$ and other irreversibility measures}

-In this subsection, we show that our irreversibility measure $\delta$ bounds other well-used irreversibility measures from below.
-This fact means that we can substitute the irreversibility measures for $\delta$ in our inequalities \eqref{SIQ-Cini} and \eqref{SIQ-Gini}.
-Below we list the irreversibility measures bounded by $\delta$.
+In this subsection, we show that our irreversibility measure $\delta$ lower bounds other well-used irreversibility measures.
+This means that our inequalities \eqref{SIQ-Cini} and \eqref{SIQ-Gini} provide valid lower bounds for various other irreversibility measures.
+In the following, we list the irreversibility measures bounded by $\delta$.